drewr/postal/README.md

                                 :body "Test."})
     {:code 0, :error :SUCCESS, :message "message sent"}
     postal.core>

+#### Amazon

+Since Amazon SES uses authenticated SMTP, postal can use it.
+Just make sure you use a verified address and your SMTP credentials (visit the AWS Console to set those up).
+Also, if you're just sandboxing, you can only send *to* a verified address as well.
+Example:

+    postal.core> (send-message ^{:user "AKIAIDTP........" :pass "AikCFhx1P......."
+                                 :host "email-smtp.us-east-1.amazonaws.com"
+                                 :port 587}
+                   {:from "me@draines.com" :to "me@draines.com"
+                    :subject "Test from Amazon SES" :body "Test!!!11"}) {:error :SUCCESS, :code 0, :message "messages sent"}
+    postal.core>

+#### Attachments

 Attachments and multipart messages can be added as sequences of maps: